Where is Bear Valley Lodge located?

 Yes, please join the crew and have some fun learning how they do it on the "Deadliest Catch".

 Bear Valley uses only the best gear.
 We buy new fishing tackle each season for you to use and stress the use of light and ultra-light tackle.
 It's easy to use and more fun than you can imagine!

 Do I need a fishing license?
 Where do I get one?

 If you are not an Alaskan resident and over the age of 16 you will need to purchase a fishing license (and King stamp when fishing for Kings).
 Purchase them at the lodge, on the Internet, or at many Alaska retail stores.

 We serve wine with dinner.
 If you would like your favorite cocktail or beer, please note you will need to bring it with you.
 Let us know what mixers you prefer and we will have them ready.

 No!
 They just look like Yogi and Booboo.
 Please consider all bears to be wild and armed and dangerous.
 We work around the Bears all day long.
 So if you see us running you better keep up!

 What kind of food do you serve?

-Our trained professional chef serves you delicious gourmet meals of seafood, meat and pasta.
+We serve delicious gourmet meals of seafood, meat and pasta.
+Our beef is USDA inspected Organic.
 Our food is the freshest available and includes many salads, fruits and vegetables.
 Every morning a hot breakfast is served and a box lunch is packed for you.

 Do you take children?